Popov77/EDiPOP/README.md

 5. Identify the IP address of EDIPOP in the listed hotspot connections
 6. Start your browser and enter your IP number, example: **192.168.34.188/0**

-EDiPOP should auto connect next time you go for a ride if the above settings have not been changed.
+EDiPOP should auto connect next time you go for a ride if the above settings have not changed.

 # Connections
 EDiPOP pin out enables for external connections, specific details found below.